Even though advances in technology and medicine mean that we can look forward to longer and healthier lives, we still need to plan for the future.

 Attorneys can make mistakes

-One reason for the increase is that, as we live longer, more of us are deciding to put LPAs in place.
-However, many people who act as attorneys don’t have any previous experience and can inadvertently make mistakes.
+One reason investigations are increasing is that more of us are deciding to put LPAs in place.
+However, many people who act as attorneys don’t have any previous experience and can accidentally make mistakes.

 Your attorney should make decisions in your best interest and take account of decisions you have made in the past.
-Wherever possible they should make decisions that are in keeping with your own previous choices, so they should know you well.
+Wherever possible they should make decisions in keeping with your previous choices, so they should know you well.

 Keep everyone informed

 To help your attorney, you should give some guidance, ideally in writing.
-If your attorney has any strong objections to your wishes, then you might need to choose someone else.
+If your attorney has any strong objections to your wishes you might need to choose someone else.

-It’s also important to make sure that your family, friends, carers, and advisers know who you have chosen and what you have asked them to do.
+It’s important your family, friends, carers, and advisers know who you have chosen and what you’ve asked them to do.

-This will help everyone to understand the implications of your wishes, and it could prevent problems later on.
-It can also be very helpful to let your doctor, council and bank know who has been appointed as your attorney.
+This helps everyone understand the implications of your wishes, and it could prevent problems later on.
+It’s very helpful to let your doctor, council and bank know who has been appointed as your attorney.

 Do your filing

-One of the biggest challenges for your attorney will be finding out what needs to be done.
-You can help them a lot be keeping good records and filing things like utility bills and bank statements so that they are easy to find.
+One of the biggest challenges for your attorney is finding out what’s needed.
+You can help them a lot by keeping good records.
+File things like utility bills and bank statements so your attorney can find them easily.

 Easy to understand

-In some circumstances your attorney can give gifts on your behalf – the test is ‘reasonableness’.
-This could include occasions like weddings or giving financial help to someone you have helped before or who is related to you.
+In some circumstances your attorney can give gifts on your behalf.
+The test is ‘reasonableness’.
+This could include wedding gifts or financial help to someone you have helped before or who is related to you.

-The overall size of your estate will help to decide whether the gift is a ‘reasonable value’.
-It’s also important to make sure you will have enough left for your own needs, in case you might need to go into care in the future, for example.
+The overall size of your estate will indicate whether the gift is of a ‘reasonable value’.
+It’s also important to make sure you will have enough left for your own needs.
+This might apply if you need to go into a care home in the future, for example.

-There’s more useful guidance for attorneys on the www.gov.uk website and I will be happy to guide you through the process, just give me a call
+If you or your attorneys would like some advice I am happy to guide you through the process, just give me a call.

 Share this post: